Vasi012/ELITE-Luxury-Cars/README.md

 **Footer**

-- This will contain in the left-hand side, a qucik access to the pages, as the one in the navigation bar including:
+- This will contain in the left-hand side, a quick access to the pages, as the one in the navigation bar including:

 *Home, About Us, Contact Us and Book a test drive* page.